 Purchasing has the discretionary authority to award a procurement up to $200,000 for MWBE as identified by the New York State Department of Economic Development in SUNY Procedure Numbers 7556 and 7557.
 As stated in Item 7553 (and consistent with NYS State Finance Law Section 163), where commodities or services are available from New York State certified M/WBEs, purchases may be made by the College in amounts not exceeding $200,000 without competitive bidding.
 However, the discretionary threshold to $200,000 for procurements from small, minority- and women-owned business does NOT apply to construction & construction-related services.
 The campuses are required to document in the procurement record support for both the reasonableness of the price and the selection of the vendor.
 Advertising requirements under NYS Economic Development Law still apply.

-If you do not have a Procurement Card, this website is there for you to obtain pricing and then to input this pricing into a requisition on the web procurement system.
-The Purchasing Department will then place the order with Stapleslink for you.
+If you do not have a Procurement Card, the ProfTech website can be used to obtain pricing.
+Item numbers and pricing should then be used to input a requisition on the web procurement system.
+The Purchasing Department will then place the order for you.

 In conjunction with the new SUNY / E&I/ Office Depot contract - T002713 for office supplies, WATS International has been chosen as your Office Depot/Max Tier 1 Diversity Partner.
 First time users with P-Cards should contact Ann Marie Moresky at email@example.com.

 When purchasing furniture, vendors should be considered using the above mentioned vendor hierarchy.
 Below are suggested vendors for ordering various types of furniture including conference seating and tables, dormitory furniture, general purpose tables, high density filing, household furniture, library furniture, office furniture, classroom furniture, specialty seating, and systems furniture.